You want to visit Bordeaux in 2 days or for a weekend ?

 - Go from Place des Quinconces to the Chaban-Delmas bridge.

 This bridge has been inaugurated in 2013.
-It is the bigger bridge in Europe.
+It is the tallest bridge in Europe.
 It contributes to the economic development of the city because by getting up, it allows the cruise ships to pass.
 Thousands of tourists every week can discover the city center of Bordeaux and their money !

 - Cross the Chaban-Delmas Bridge to go to the banks of the right bank ;

-- Turn right and continue on the quays to arrive at the Botanical Garden ;
+- Turn right and continue on the quays to arrive at the Botanical Garden;

 This botanical garden dates from 1629.
 It was a garden where medicinal and aromatic plants were grown.
-It was in the 19th century that he became a botanical garden.
+It was in the 19th century that it became a botanical garden.
 Today, it is an institution designed to introduce the public to the world of plants and the sustainable management of natural resources.